python/typeshed/test_cases/README.md

 ### How the tests work

 The code in this directory is not intended to be directly executed.
-Instead, type checkers are run on the code, in order to check whether typing errors are emitted at the places where we want them to be.
+Instead, type checkers are run on the code, to check that typing errors are emitted at the correct places.

 Some files in this directory simply contain samples of idiomatic Python, which should not (if the stubs are correct) cause a type checker to emit any errors.